Skip to main content

 Traveler requirements:

-• The traveler must have an effort on the project.
+• The traveler must make an effort on the project.

 • Travel charges related to the traveler must be paid or cost-shared from the sponsored award.